West Cork on the Wild Atlantic Way

 The Baltimore Tidy Towns have commissioned a Heritage Trail brochure and plaques throughout the village and to accompany this, there's a quiz you might like to do whilst walking the trail, particularly if you're with a small group and split into in teams.
 Please note that the questions are not in any particular order so you might want to read through these first before setting off on your walk.
 For the answers to the quiz email us.

 Baltimore's traditional Irish music festival organised by Declan McCarthy is the annual " Fiddle Fair" in May.
 This four day program of gigs, master-classes, workshops and well known bands playing in a number of locations over 4 days brings people from all over the world together.
-In addition there is a local trad group who play regularly in Casey's Bar over the summer months.
-The Glebe Gardens & Café regularly has music sessions and concerts in the open-air amphitheater as well as drama performances and The Waterfront Bar also hosts bands every Sunday evening from 5 to 8 approximately.
-Dun na Sead Castle hosts drama performances and small concerts.
+In addition there is a local trad group who play regularly in Jacob's Bar / The Waterfront (Sunday evenings 5pm to 8pm).
+Glebe Gardens & Café regularly has music sessions and concerts in the open-air amphitheater and Dun na Sead Castle also hosts drama performances and small concerts.
 The local choir features regularly at local events.
 Across the water, the Jolly Roger on Sherkin Island attracts well known bands and musicians and sessions here often go on until the small hours of the night......
 Check the Baltimore website for up to date information.

 Baltimore has a great choice of restaurants including gourmet dining (Michelin Star), fish platters or steak and roasts, family restaurants with pizza & grill or the bars and pubs for lunch and evening meals.
-Most are within walking distance of Aquaventures Centre and The Stone House B&B, some are on the islands of Cape Clear or Sherkin which involve ferry trips from the harbour.
+Almost all are within 500 mtrs / walking distance of Aquaventures Centre and The Stone House B&B, some are on the islands of Cape Clear or Sherkin which involve ferry trips from the harbour.
 If you wish us to make a recommendation and/or reservation on your behalf, please give us a call.

 50 Things to Do - For non-diving family & friends there's a range of other activities and places to visit in and around Baltimore (download the Explore Baltimore brochure for all contact details and listing).
 These include kayaking, snorkelling, powerboating, boat-rides, sailing, whale & dolphin trips, angling, gardens to visit, castle, heritage centre, beaches, walks, cycling including bicycle hire, island trips, quad-biking, swimming pool & gym etc. For card-sharks there's regular get togethers for either playing 25 (Fridays) or contract bridge (Mondays).
 Check it out or let us arrange something for you beforehand.